AdamKopf/gmail-filterere/README.md

     - Click on "Generate" to create your new app password.

 6. **Copy and Use the App Password:**
     - A 16-character code will be displayed on your screen.
-This is your app password, and you'll use it instead of your regular password for setting up IMAP access in clearmail.
+This is your app password, and you'll use it instead of your regular password for setting up IMAP access in filterere.
-    - Follow any on-screen instructions to enter the app password into clearmail's configuration.
+    - Follow any on-screen instructions to enter the app password into filterere's configuration.
 Typically, you'll replace your regular password with this app password in the `.env` file where IMAP credentials are specified.

 ### Step 2: Setup Firebase (Optional)